sanjumsanthosh/Learn_Pytest/Chapter 6/README.md

 * skip tests given in @pytest.mark.skip(reason=None) anotation
 * sympolised as s in normal or SKIPPED in verbose mode

+### Skipping with pytest.mark.skipif

+* skip if condifition is true
+* if u need to run it anyway use xfail.
+Its most pbm used in cases where we have like muliple env, eg OS, and have different test for them.

 ## Tips and tricks

+Some flage to help tests

 * -r flag tells pytest to report reasons for all reasons in session
 * -f for failed tests
 * -E errros
 * -a for all except passed

+We can parse version using packaging library. packageing.version.parse